CSU-CS-Melange/AlphaZ/README.md

        * Name: ``gecos tom sdk``
          Location: ``https://gecos.gitlabpages.inria.fr/gecos-tools/gecos-tools-tomsdk/artifacts/``
    - Click on ``Apply and Close``
-   - Set "Work with:" to ``--All Available Sites--`` and filter on the string ``gecos`` to populate the list with artifacts from the repositories that were just added.
+   - Set "Work with:" to ``--All Available Sites--`` and filter on the string ``gecos`` to populate the list with artifacts from the repositories that were just added
    - Select the following:
        * EMF Tools
        * Framework